WheteThunger/DroneOptions/README.md

 - `DroneProperties`
   - `KillInWater` (default: `true`) -- While `true`, the drone will be destroyed when it enters water.
 While `false` the drone can enter water without issue.
     - Tip: While controlling a drone that is underwater, for some reason, you can see better if wearing a diving mask.
-  - `DisableWhenHurtChance` (default: `25.0`) -- This determines the chance that the drone control will be briefly disabled when the drone is damaged.
+  - `DisableWhenHurtChance` (default: `25.0`) -- This determines the chance that movement controls of the drone will be briefly interrupted when the drone is damaged.
   - `MovementAcceleration` (default: `10.0`) -- This determines the drone's horizontal movement speed (forward, backward, sideways).
   - `AltitudeAcceleration` (default: `10.0`) -- This determines the drone's vertical movement speed (up, down).
   - `LeanWeight` (vanilla: `0.25`) -- This determines how much the drone leans while moving, as well as how much altitude is lost while moving.
     - Set to `0.0` for no lean or altitude loss.
       - Useful when using the [Drone Lights](https://umod.org/plugins/drone-lights) plugin since it prevents the beam from unintentionally moving as the drone leans.
       - Useful when flying in locations where the altitude does not change, such as in the underground train tunnels.
 - `DamageScale` (each `0.0` to `1.0`) -- These options determine how much damage the drone will take, per damage type.
-If this option is excluded, drones will use vanilla damage scaling.
+If you want to use vanilla damage scaling, simply remove the `DamageScale` section from the profile.
   - Set a damage type to `1.0` to take full damage.
-This is the default for any damage type not specified.
+This is the default for any damage type not defined in this section.
   - Set a damage type to `0.0` to block all damage of that type.
-  - Note: Vanilla Drone collision uses `Generic` damage, not `Collision` damage.
-Using the Better Drone Collision plugin fixes that.
+  - Note: In vanilla, drone collision causes `Fall` damage.
+When the Better Drone Collision plugin is installed, drone collision causes `Collision` damage.

 ## Recommended compatible plugins